 Do You Need an Attorney?

-When you’ve been seriously injured in Pennsylvania, the SMA Law Group is here to help.
+When you’ve been seriously injured in Pennsylvania, the SMT Legal is here to help.
 Call us before you sign any papers or make any official statements that may limit the amount of money you receive.
 Pennsylvania has specific statutes of limitations.
 If you delay, you may lose out on obtaining compensation for your medical care and lost wages.
 Contacting an attorney is the best way to know how long you have to file a case, and plaintiff’s who hire lawyers receive up to three times more money than those who represent themselves in a personal injury lawsuit.